Skip to content

 Therapies:

-Compression garments, dynamic pneumatic compression, and various therapies such as physiotherapy, massage therapy, and exercise therapy play crucial roles in managing circulatory system diseases.
-These treatments help improve circulation, reduce symptoms, and enhance overall cardiovascular health.
-It is important to use compression garments under the guidance of a healthcare professional to ensure proper fit and effectiveness.
+Compression garments, dynamic pneumatic compression, along with therapies such as physiotherapy, massage therapy, and exercise therapy, play crucial roles in managing circulatory system diseases.
+These treatments help improve blood flow through the blood vessels, reduce symptoms like swelling and discomfort, promote healthy blood pressure, and enhance overall cardiovascular health.

 The Compression Care team offers complimentary consultations and fittings.